10 Medicinal Herbs Every Beginner Should Grow

 Planning Your Medicinal Herb Garden: A Suggested 4×8 Raised Bed Layout

 If you have space for a single 4-foot by 8-foot raised bed, you can grow a surprisingly complete home apothecary.
+For a deeper dive into layout planning, soil preparation, and choosing healing plants for your space, check out this guide to planning your medicinal herb garden.
 Here’s a layout that accounts for each herb’s size, spreading habits, and sun needs.

 (South-facing / sunniest side at top)